ComputeCanada/DC-shell_automation/README.md

 	$ whereami

-While it might seem like this would tell you where you are (within the directory structure of the system, not in the galaxy) it will fail with something like *whereami: command not found*.
+While it might seem like this would tell you where you are (within the directory structure of the system, not in the galaxy) it will fail with something like `whereami: command not found` (UNIX) or `INFO: Could not find files for the given pattern(s).` (GitBash).

 So, the command we actually need is: